Celebrity Hearing Challenges

 Former American president Ronald Reagan probably brought the greatest attention to the problems of hearing loss.
 When President Reagan began using hearing aids, the media attention motivated many people to get help.

-Another former American President, Bill Clinton, started using hearing aids in 1997 while in office after audiologists at the National Naval Medical Center evaluated his hearing.
+Another former American President, Bill Clinton, started using hearing aids in 1997 while in office.
 He attributed some of his hearing loss to playing in rock bands when he was young.